Faze (musician): 2008–2013: Originality, Refazed, and hiatus

-He went on a creative hiatus for a few years during which he disappeared from the music scene.
-The reason for this hiatus was, in his own words, "to study the type of sound being made everywhere so I can fix myself in it without deviating from my real self.
-That's just it."
+In 2013, he released two additional singles, "Ifeoma" and "Lambo", both accompanied by music videos.
+Faze subsequently went on a creative hiatus, stepping back from the music scene for a period.
+He later explained the decision: "I wanted to study the type of sound being made everywhere so I can fix myself in it without deviating from my real self."